lambci/git-lambda-layer/README.md

 you're using. `PATH` already includes `/opt/bin` in Lambda, which is where it will be mounted.

-Click on Layers and choose "Add a layer", and "Provide a layer version ARN" and enter the following ARN:
+Click on Layers and choose "Add a layer", and "Provide a layer version ARN" and enter the following ARN (replace `us-east-1` with the region of your Lambda):

 ```
 arn:aws:lambda:us-east-1:553035198032:layer:git:3